-Snuggled away on the south east corner of Spain’s Mediterranean coast, Almeria is one of Andalusia’s hidden gems.
-Here are ten things to know before you go, so that you get the most out of visiting this enchanting and often-overlooked city.
+Tucked away on the southeast corner of Spain’s Mediterranean coast, Almeria is one of Andalusia’s hidden gems.
+Here are several things you should know before you visit Almeira, so you can get the most out of this enchanting and often overlooked city.

 The tapas are free

-In Almeria, there is such thing as a free lunch – and dinner, for that matter.
-When you order a beer, wine or soft drink, you’ll receive a plate of tapas for free, making it an incredibly cheap and enjoyable city in which to eat out.
+In Almeria, there is such thing as a free lunch – or a snack, at least.
+When you order a beer, glass of wine or soft drink, you’ll receive a plate of tapas for free, making it an incredibly cheap and enjoyable city in which to eat out.
 Some places will offer you a choice before you order, whereas in others a surprise dish will arrive – but either way, it’ll be completely gratis.

 The beaches are beautiful